 - 1. Check the Bit 3 of the LPA field Identify Controller Data Structure to determine of the DUT supports Telemetry Host-Initiated and Telemetry Controller-Initiated log pages.
 If Bit 3 is set to 0 this test is not applicable. - 2.
-Configure the NVMe Host to issue a Get Log Page command specifying Telemetry Host-Initiated Log Page to the NVMe Controller with a Log Page Offset Lower value that is a multiple of 512 bytes, and the Create Telemetry Host-Initiated Data bit is set to 1. - 3.
-Check the Telemetry Host-Initiated Data Generation Number.
-If the Generation number is less than FFh, repeat the previous step until the Generation Number increments to FFh.
-When the Generation Number reaches FFh, perform the previous step one more time.
+Configure the NVMe Host to issue a Get Log Page command specifying Telemetry Host-Initiated Log Page to the NVMe Controller with a Log Page Offset Lower value that is a multiple of 512 bytes, and the Create Telemetry Host-Initiated Data bit is set to 1.

 - 1. Verify that NVMe Controller sends the requested Log Page following the Telemetry Host-Initiated Log Page including the Telemetry Host-Initiated Data Block 1.
 Note that the Telemetry contents are vendor defined. - 2.
 Verify that the Telemetry Host-Initiated Data Area 2 Last Block field is greater than or equal to the Telemetry Host-Initiated Data Area 1 Last Block field - 3.
 Verify that the Telemetry Host-Initiated Data Area 3 Last Block field is greater than or equal to the Telemetry Host-Initiated Data Area 2 Last Block field. - 4.
-If present, verify that the IEEE OUI Identifier field is a valid IEEE/RAC assigned identifier that is registered at http://standards.ieee.org/develop/regauth/oui/public.html. - 5.
-Verify that the Telemetry Host-Initialed Data Generation Number increments for each Get Log Page command received with Create=1, and that when the Generation Number reaches FFh, it rolls over to 0h on the next returned Log Page.
+If present, verify that the IEEE OUI Identifier field is a valid IEEE/RAC assigned identifier that is registered at http://standards.ieee.org/develop/regauth/oui/public.html.